 - Students must perform 45 hours of service for each hour of academic credit, up to a maximum of six credit hours.

 - Internships may be undertaken during either the Fall or Spring semesters and must be arranged prior to the semester in which they occur.

-- The field supervisor will submit a written evaluation of the student's performance in the internship.
+- The field supervisor will submit a written evaluation of the student's performance in the internship, per the Learning Contract.